Willow Green SurgeryStation RoadEast PrestonWest Sussex, BN16 3AHTel: 01903 785152

 Appointments can be made in advance.

-Our nurse triage system has been extended to offer patients more choice and to relieve pressure on the doctors.
-Liz, our Specialist Nurse, is qualified to see and treat many minor illnesses and ailments that were previously seen by the doctors.
-She is also able to issue prescriptions for some conditions.
+Our triage system has been extended to offer patients more choice and to relieve pressure on the doctors.
+Our Specialist Nurses or Paramedic Practioners are qualified to see and treat many minor illnesses and ailments that were previously seen by the doctors.
+Some are also able to issue prescriptions for some conditions.

-Any of the conditions listed below can be seen as a pre-bookable appointment with Nurse Liz.
-If it is something that you feel needs to be seen the same day, you may be asked by a member of staff what the problem is – you may then be offered an appointment with our specialist nurse.
+If it is something that you feel needs to be seen the same day, you may be asked by a member of staff what the problem is – you may then be offered an appointment with our specialist nurse or paramediic.

-Liz works very closely with, and is supported by, all of the doctors and she is able to see patients with the following conditions:-
+They work very closely with, and are supported by, all of the doctors and between them are able to see patients with the following conditions:-

 Minor eye conditions